icanbwell/fhir-server/CONTRIBUTING.md

 [src/utils](src/utils): Utility functions called from other code

-[src/views](src/views): View templates that are shown when someone access a FHIR resource from a web browser user agent.
-Rendered using the middleware: [src/middleware/htmlRenderer.js](src/middleware/htmlRenderer.js).
-Currently we use the EJS view engine: https://ejs.co/.
-See [renderingViews.md](renderingViews.md) for more details.

 [src/app.js](src/app.js): Main entrypoint that sets up the app

 [src/app.test.js](src/app.test.js): simple test for the app